-This year Dallas College is expanding our Hispanic Heritage Month celebrations to include a special two-day Dia de los Muertos event at Mountain View Campus!
+Dallas College’s Hispanic Heritage Month celebrations will include a special Dia de los Muertos event at Mountain View Campus!

 Dia de los Muertos, or Day of the Dead, is a Mexican observance meant to reunite the living and the dead.
 It’s part of a three-day holiday that starts with Halloween, is followed by All Saints Day and ends with Dia de los Muertos on Nov.
 2.

 To honor lost loved ones during this special time, friends and family members decorate ofrendas, or altars, with photos, flowers and small gifts.
 These offerings are meant to encourage the souls of the dead to come back and join their living family members in one last celebration.
 One of the most recognizable staples of Dia de los Muertos is brightly colored skulls, called calaveras.
 Calaveras can be made of clay or sugar, or even painted onto the face of someone participating in the festivities.